 - It uses a personal pronoun like "I", "me", "we", "us", "my", or "our" as if someone were referring to themselves.

-- It uses the words "you" or "your" as if they're directed toward someone else.
+- It uses the words "you", "your" or "yourself" as if they're directed toward someone else.

 - It's in the form of a full sentence and sounds like a statement directed toward another person.